 - You may have less interest in sex.
 It may take longer for you to get aroused.

 Other possible changes are not as noticeable.
 You might begin to lose bone density because you have less estrogen.
-This can lead to osteoporosis, a condition that causes bones to become weak and break easily.
-Changing estrogen levels can also raise cholesterol levels and increase your risk for heart disease and stroke.
+This can lead to osteoporosis, which causes bones to become weak and break easily.

 - Reduce Hot Flashes